Wellcome Witnesses to Twentieth Century Medicine Seminars

 Each seminar is typically arranged into: general correspondence (typically administrative and organisational correspondence); correspondence with individuals which is arranged alphabetically; clean transcripts; photographic material; and cassette tapes and digital material.
 There is in a number of cases an additional category of personal and associated papers deposited alongside the seminar records (typically for the later seminars).

 The first gift of material related to the Witness Seminars was given to the Contemporary Medical Archives Centre in November 1998 by Dr Tilli Tansey of the Twentieth Century Group, Academic Unit, Wellcome Institute for the History of Medicine.
-A number of further deposits of material have been made to the Wellcome Library since this first deposit right up until 2010.
-This has resulted in all the papers and records of the Wellcome Witnesses to Twentieth Century Medicine Seminars, both published and unpublished, for any seminar that took place prior to 2010, now being held by the Wellcome Library.
+A number of further deposits of material have been made to the library at Wellcome Collection since this first deposit right up until 2010.
+This has resulted in all the papers and records of the Wellcome Witnesses to Twentieth Century Medicine Seminars, both published and unpublished, for any seminar that took place prior to 2010, now being held by the library at Wellcome Collection.
 The individual accession numbers are listed below.Additional material presented Sep 2012 (Acc.1930) and Apr 2014 (Acc.2071) covering seminars that took place 2009-2013, as yet uncatalogued and unavailable.
 Further donation received Feb 2016 (Acc.2265) covering seminars that took place mid-2013-mid-2015, also as yet uncatalogued.

 In 1990 the Wellcome Trust created a History of Twentieth Century Medicine Group, associated with the Academic Unit of the Wellcome Institute for the History of Medicine, to bring together clinicians, scientists, historians and others interested in contemporary medical history.
 Among a number of other initiatives the format of Witness Seminars, used by the Institute of Contemporary British History to address issues of recent political history, was adopted, to promote interaction between these different groups, to emphasize the potential benefits of working jointly, and to encourage the creation and deposit of archival sources for present and future use.